roman-che/apexsyetems-test/README.md

 ## Messenger notification

 When the build is done, the report is sent by the bot in the Telegram messenger.
-The framework used also support notifications via Email, Slack, Skype and Mattermost.
+The framework also supports notifications via Email, Slack, Skype and Mattermost.

 <p align="center">
   <img src="img/screenshots/telegramScreenshot.png">